AmirKarimi/akka-cluster-shardin-bug-2.3.9/README.md

 * $ git clone git@github.com:AmirKarimi/akka-cluster-shardin-bug-2.3.9.git
 * $ activator run
-* The program works correctly and exists normally.
+* The program works correctly and quits normally.
 You should find the following texts in output:
 ```
 ************ first result: 0 ***************
 ************ second result: 1 ***************